zulalakarsu/encode-projects/FINAL_Travel_Packer/README.md

    - Get your API key from [OpenAI](https://platform.openai.com/).

 3. **Object Detection (Python Backend)**:
-   - The backend uses HuggingFace OWLv2 to perform zero-shot object detection.
+   - The backend uses HuggingFace transormers and OWLv2 model to perform zero-shot object detection.

 4. Add the API keys to **`.env.local`**:
    ```env